 Kate received an MBA with a concentration in finance from the University of New Hampshire’s Whittemore School of Business & Economics, where she also received a B.S. in business administration with a concentration in marketing.

-Coverage and Focus Areas Telecom vendors, telecom operators, cable operators, webscale, ICT infrastructure, telecom infrastructure services, network applications, converged media platforms, network functions virtualization (NFV), software-defined networking (SDN), carrier cloud, digital transformation, 5G, connected devices, Internet of Things (IoT), operator capex and opex, telecom industry economics and business models
+Coverage and Focus Areas Telecom vendors, telecom operators, cable operators, webscales, ICT infrastructure, telecom infrastructure services (TIS), 5G, edge compute, network applications, network functions virtualization (NFV), software-defined networking (SDN), digital transformation, IoT, operator capex and opex, telecom industry economics and business models

-Role and Responsibilities Chris Antlitz is a senior analyst in TBR’s Telecom Practice.
+Role and Responsibilities Chris Antlitz is a principal analyst in TBR’s Telecom Practice.
 Chris oversees and contributes to the Telecom Practice’s syndicated research portfolio and custom project work.
-He leverages over 10 years of analytical experience to lead the Telecom Practice’s research agenda as well as provide critical insight and analysis to syndicated and project work.
+He leverages over 12 years of analytical experience to lead the Telecom Practice’s research agenda as well as provide critical insight and analysis to syndicated and project work.

-Chris covers the global telecom vendor and operator ecosystem and all major trends in the space, including but not limited to developments in NFV, SDN, carrier cloud, digital transformation, IoT and 5G.
-Chris also covers the webscale market, particularly the pursuits of the “Super 7” webscale companies (i.e., Alphabet, Amazon, Facebook, Microsoft, Alibaba, Baidu and Tencent) in the digital space.
+Chris covers the global telecom vendor and operator ecosystem and all major trends in the space including, but not limited to, developments in NFV, SDN, edge compute, digital transformation, IoT and 5G.
+Chris also covers the webscale market, particularly the pursuits of the “Super 7” webscale companies (i.e., Alphabet, Amazon, Facebook, Microsoft, Alibaba, Baidu and Tencent) as well as Rakuten in the digital space.

 Chris focuses on the supply and demand of ICT hardware, software and services as well as spending trends, demand shifts and relationships in the vendor-operator ecosystem.
-He plays an integral role in the creation of TBR’s telecom-related benchmarks and presents benchmark analysis and special-topic thought leadership reports in quarterly webinars.
+He plays an integral role in the creation of TBR’s telecom-related market landscapes, market forecasts and benchmarks, and presents key findings from reports and special-topic thought leadership in webinars.
 Chris has been quoted by major news sites such as The Wall Street Journal, MarketWatch, TheStreet, eWEEK, FierceWireless, Network World, Telco Transformation and Computerworld.